-- (1) In order to ensure a more harmonised approach to applying position management controls to commodity derivatives in the Union, the content of the position management controls that trading venues should have in place should be specified, taking into account the characteristics of the trading venues concerned.
-Those position management controls should prevent regulatory arbitrage and promote consistency while providing trading venues with sufficient flexibility to take into account the differences among various commodity derivatives markets and the markets in the underlying commodities. - (2) It is important that trading venues which trade commodity derivatives have in place and apply effective position management controls to prevent and address disorderly trading, support orderly pricing and settlement conditions and ensure the efficiency of markets. - (3) Effective position management controls should be based on the ongoing monitoring by the trading venue of positions held in a commodity derivative under common ownership or control. - (4) In order to ensure that the price discovery process is not unduly influenced by the existence of a position and to identify the build-up of concentrations of positions that could result in price distortion, market manipulation or other abusive trading practices, trading venues should be aware of large positions held under common ownership or control and the reasons for holding these positions at least in physically settled commodity derivatives considering the specific risks to orderly markets that may arise from large positions in such commodity derivatives.
-Trading venues should also consider identifying large positions held under common ownership or control in other commodity derivatives available for trading where appropriate.
+(1) In order to ensure a more consistent approach to applying position management controls to commodity derivatives in the Union, the content of the position management controls that trading venues should have in place should be specified, taking into account the characteristics of the trading venues concerned.
+Those position management controls should prevent regulatory arbitrage and promote consistency while providing trading venues with sufficient flexibility to take into account the differences among various commodity derivatives markets and the markets in the underlying commodities.

+(2) It is important that trading venues which trade commodity derivatives have in place and apply effective position management controls to prevent and address disorderly trading, support orderly pricing and settlement conditions and ensure the efficiency of markets.

+(3) Effective position management controls should be based on the ongoing monitoring by the trading venue of positions held in a commodity derivative by end position holders and parent undertakings.

+(4) In order to ensure that the price discovery process is not unduly influenced by the existence of a position and to identify the build-up of concentrations of positions that could result in price distortion, market manipulation or other abusive trading practices, trading venues should be aware of large positions held by end position holders and parent undertakings in physically settled commodity derivatives and the reasons for holding these positions considering the specific risks to orderly markets that may arise from large positions in such commodity derivatives.
+As the actual supply of the underlying physical commodity is restricted to a finite supply, physically settled commodity derivatives are more susceptible to disorderly trading practices such as market squeezes or market cornering where counterparties would make use of a dominant position to secure the price of a commodity derivative or of the underlying commodity at an artificial level.
+Thus, large positions should be identified in commodity derivatives that are physically settled by design as well as in commodity derivatives that can be physically settled at the option of the buyer or the seller.

-28 OJ L 173, 12.6.2014, p.
+1 OJ L 173, 12.6.2014, p.
 349